IBM/charts/GUIDELINES.md

 ## Required chart keywords

-Chart keywords are used by the IBM Cloud Private user interface, and must be included in Chart.yaml.
-Use keyword `ICP` to indicate the chart is meant for use with IBM Cloud Private, and/or keyword `IKS` to indicate that the chart is meant for use with IBM Cloud Kubernetes Service.
-A chart must also include one or more keywords to indicate the hardware architectures it supports, from the set of `s390x`, `ppc64le`, and `amd64`.
-A list of [recommended keywords](#recommended-chart-keywords) used for categorization in the UI follow in the section covering recommended guidance.
+Chart keywords are used by the IBM Cloud Private user interface for categorization and filtering of charts, and some of these keywords are critical to grant a chart the proper visibility in the catalog.
+The Chart.yaml must include at least one of these cloud platform keywords and at least one of these architecture keywords to be accepted into this repository:

+Cloud Platform Keywords:
+- `ICP` - indicates that the chart is supported for use on IBM Cloud Private
+- `IKS` - indicates that the chart is supported for use on IBM Cloud Kubernetes Service

+Architecture Keywords:
+- `s390x`
+- `ppc64le`
+- `amd64`

+As a supplement to the required keywords, the list of optional keywords offered in [the section on recommended chart keywords](#recommended-chart-keywords) can be leveraged to provide the chart with additional categorization and catalog visibility.

 ## Chart version